Occupational inequality: Occupational segregation

 Occupational inequality is often linked with occupational segregation in a work place.
 The greater the segregation in a workplace, the greater the occupational inequality.
 This is true specifically for jobs dominated by a certain minority or women.
 They often have bad work environments and less income than white males who usually make up the managerial positions with better work environments and more pay.

 Gender inequality

-Some common inequalities that take place in the workplace are the gender-based imbalances of individuals in power and command over the management of the organization.
-Women are not able to move up into higher paid positions as quickly as men.
+Some common inequalities that can exist in the workplace are the gender-based imbalances of individuals in power and command over the management of the organization.
+Sometimes women do not move up into higher paid positions as quickly as men though this can be due to a number of factors including career breaks due to having children, less motivation to apply for promotion or discriminatory attitudes or behaviour.
 Some organizations have more inequality than others, and the extent to which it occurs can differ greatly.
 In the workplace the men usually hold the higher positions and the women often hold lower paid positions such as secretaries.
 Gender inequality can also be understood when looking at transgender workers.
 Workers have different experiences when transitioning at the workplace.
 Power that was held previously can be lost when transitioning to a woman while workers transitioning to a man can experience a power gain.